lopez-lab/EZ-TS/README.md

 ## UPDATING CODE

-   To update the EZ-TS code in your home directory to the most recent version on this page, execute ```EZTS-update```
+   To update the EZ-TS code in your home directory to the most recent version on this page, execute ```EZTS-update``` This will pull in the standard config.py file, which might write over some user's changes.
+Therefore, a copy of the current config.py is copied to the ~/EZ-TS/archive directory with a time/date stamp: config-DATE-TIME.py